 By default, first and last partial billing periods are charged with a prorated fee.
-To charge for subscriptions in full, go to Subscription plans > Fees and select the Full fee option.
+To charge for subscriptions in full, go to Subscription plans > Fees > Prorate fee for the partial billing period option > and clear the check boxes for the first/last billing period.